zowe/docs-site/docs/getting-started/zowe-security-authentication.md

 ## Authentication with Personal Access Token (PAT)

 A Personal Access Token (PAT) is a specific scoped JWT with a configurable validity duration.
 The PAT authentication method is an alternative to using a client certificate for authentication.
 It is disabled by default.
-To enable this functionality, see [the configuration documentation](../user-guide/api-mediation/api-gateway-configuration#personal-access-token).
+To enable this functionality, see [Enabling single sign on for clients via personal access token configuration](../user-guide/api-mediation/configuration-personal-access-token).

 **Benefits of PAT**